Zona pellucida

-The zona pellucida is essential for oocyte growth and fertilization.

 Structure

 The zona pellucida is a translucent matrix of cross-linked glycoprotein filaments that surrounds the mammalian oocyte and is 6.5–20 μm thick depending on the species.
-Its formation, which depends on a conserved Zona pellucida-like (ZP) module that mediates the polymerization of egg coat components, is critical to successful fertilization.
-In non-mammals it is called the vitelline membrane or vitelline envelope.
+Its formation, which depends on a conserved zona pellucida-like (ZP) module that mediates the polymerization of egg coat components, is critical to successful fertilization.
+In non-mammals, it is called the vitelline membrane or vitelline envelope.

 Function

 The thick membrane of the zona pellucida functions to only allow species-specific fertilization; to prevent polyspermy, and enable the acrosome reaction for the successful adhesion and penetration by the sperm cell.
-Also allows correct embryo development and size.
-The major glycoproteins of the egg coat responsible, are known as sperm-binding proteins.
+It also allows correct embryo development and size.
+The major glycoproteins of the egg coat responsible are known as sperm-binding proteins.

+The zona pellucida binds spermatozoa, and is required to initiate the acrosome reaction.
+In mice, the zona glycoprotein (ZP3) is responsible for sperm binding, adhering to proteins on the sperm plasma membrane.
+During the acrosome reaction, a sperm cell releases the DNA contained in the acrosomal vesicle into the egg.
+In other species, the process is slightly different and more complicated.
+Several more zona proteins have been identified.

+There are two key mechanisms of interaction to prevent polyspermy (fertilization of an egg by more than one sperm).
+The first one is an immediate and transient early block and after a while a permanent block.

 The four major sperm-binding proteins, or sperm-receptors, are ZP1, ZP2, ZP3, and ZP4.
 They bind to capacitated spermatozoa and induce the acrosome reaction.
 Successful fertilization depends on the ability of sperm to penetrate the extracellular matrix of the zona pellucida that surrounds the egg.